 Meet Our Members

-Terry Luxton was born on April 12, 1947 in Shaunavon, SK.
+Terry Luxton was born in 1947 in Shaunavon, SK.
 Terry left Shaunavon for the University of Saskatchewan in Saskatoon to acquire her teaching certificate.
 As soon as she finished the two-year program, she started to teach at St. Patrick’s School in Swift Current, SK.
 In those days you could start teaching before you received your degree.
 Terry married in 1968 and had two children, a son Gerry and a daughter Melody.
 She has also been blessed with nine grandchildren and three great-granddaughters.
 Terry followed her husband from Saskatchewan to Calgary and then eventually made their way to BC, living in Blue River and Avola.
 Terry taught anywhere from kindergarten to grade seven in Blue River.
 Terry eventually moved to Vernon in 1984 in a snow blizzard!
 Because work was hard to find, she worked at a MAC’s convenience store and became a manager there.
 From there she moved on to A & W in the Village Green Mall where she met Chuck Luxton, who was a security guard at the mall.
 A night out at the Legion was the night Terry realized that Chuck was her man and married him on February 13, 1988.
 On April 1, 1989, Terry began working at the Lifestyle Naturals Store at Village Green Mall and is still working there part-time to this day!
 When Terry semi-retired she decided to do some volunteering at the Schubert Centre.
 She could see that the coffee shop could use some help and she is now the Coordinator of the Coffee Shop.
 Terry said that her husband Chuck enjoyed every moment he spent at the Schubert Centre as well, pouring coffee!
 Some of Terry’s hobbies include reading, golfing, and she swims daily.
 Terry and Chuck were a very active couple, doing cross country skiing, hiking, biking, and snowshoeing.
 They were always together and their weekends were like mini-vacations.
 They also used to ride small 49cc motorcycles which gave them many happy memories riding throughout the countryside.

 For the Love of Schubert: Terry has been a member of the Schubert Centre for five years, however, she has volunteered at the Schubert since 2012.
 Her nature is to help whenever possible and she could see the Schubert needed help.
 She volunteers as a way of satisfying her need to always be doing something and as a wonderful way to give back to the Community.
 Terry believes the Schubert is vital to the dynamics of Vernon, a place to gather, socialize and get a meal for a reasonable price.
 Without Schubert, she says some people may have difficulty locating a similar place to hang out with friends and make new ones.